Why Do Parrots (And People) Eat Clay?

 The other hypothesis is that clay contributes vital minerals that a parrot's plant-based diet lacks.
 Brightsmith previously showed, for example, that parrot geophagy is concentrated in moist tropical forests where sodium — critical for nerve function and muscle contraction — is quickly washed from the ecosystem, except where it's stored in hard clay.
 Amazonian clay lick soils typically contain levels of sodium 40 times greater than the parrots' plant foods.

-To test both hypotheses, the team studied how the clay eating observation data matched up with other long-term data sets on food availability and breeding times.
+To test both hypotheses, the team studied how the clay-eating observation data matched up with other long-term data sets on food availability and breeding times.
 The team found no evidence to support the toxin-protection hypothesis — parrots actually ate clay more often when food was plentiful.

 But their analysis did support the idea that clay works as a nutrient supplement for the birds.
 For every one of the nine parrot species studied, clay eating peaked during the breeding season, and was especially prominent as parents fed new hatchlings.
 "It's a time of nutritional stress, especially for the females," says coauthor Elizabeth Hobson, a behavioral ecologist and postdoctoral fellow at the Santa Fe Institute.
 The mothers need more energy to produce eggs and enough nutrients to feed both their chicks and themselves.
 "Sodium is one thing that is very obviously missing from their diet, so in a time of stress, they may need more of that."